Skip to main content

 Insulin resistance is a condition where the body’s cells no longer respond efficiently to the hormone insulin, leading to elevated levels of both glucose and insulin in the blood.
 This state of hyperinsulinemia has several negative consequences for the HPG axis in men.

 Elevated insulin levels are known to suppress LH release from the pituitary gland.
 This reduction in LH signaling means the testes receive a weaker stimulus to produce testosterone.
-Furthermore, the and oxidative stress that accompany insulin resistance can directly impair the function of the Leydig cells in the testes, reducing their testosterone-producing capacity.
+Furthermore, the chronic inflammation and oxidative stress that accompany insulin resistance can directly impair the function of the Leydig cells in the testes, reducing their testosterone-producing capacity.
 The result is a multi-pronged assault that leads to lower testosterone levels.

 The Role of Aromatase in Adipose Tissue

 Adipose tissue is not simply an inert storage depot for energy.
 It is a metabolically active endocrine organ.
-One of the key enzymes present in fat cells is aromatase, which converts into estrogen.
+One of the key enzymes present in fat cells is aromatase, which converts testosterone into estrogen.
 In individuals with excess body fat, particularly visceral fat, aromatase activity is significantly increased.
 This creates a vicious cycle:

 1. Increased Conversion More testosterone is converted into estrogen, lowering free testosterone levels and increasing estrogen levels.